-This policy sets forth University of New England's general policy and procedures regarding financial conflicts of interest in relationship to research or externally sponsored projects.
-Its purpose is to protect the credibility and integrity of the University, thereby ensuring public trust and confidence in the University's sponsored research activities.
+This policy sets forth University of New England's (UNE) general policy and procedures regarding financial conflicts of interest in relationship to research or externally sponsored projects.
+Its purpose is to protect the credibility and integrity of UNE, thereby ensuring public trust and confidence in UNE's sponsored research activities.

-In accordance with Federal regulations, the University has a responsibility to manage, reduce, or eliminate any actual or potential conflicts of interest that may be presented by a financial interest of an Investigator.
-Thus, the University requires that Investigators disclose any significant financial interest that may present an actual or potential conflict of interest in relationship with a sponsored project.
+In accordance with Federal regulations (42 CFR 50, Subpart F), UNE has a responsibility to manage, reduce, or eliminate any actual or potential conflicts of interest that may be presented by a financial interest of an Investigator.
+Thus, UNE requires that Investigators disclose any significant financial interest that may present an actual or potential conflict of interest in relationship with a sponsored project.
 Unless otherwise indicated in the relevant section below, investigator disclosure requirements of this policy apply to all externally sponsored projects, regardless of funding source.
 Institutional reporting requirements, if any, will vary according to the requirements of the funding entity.